-The School offers majors in advertising, broadcast media, digital media studies, journalism and public relations.
+The Department of Journalism + Media offers the degrees found here.
 Approximately 30 percent of a student’s course work is within the School.
 The purpose is to provide professional career entry skills as well as a broader understanding of communication processes and techniques and their impact on society.

 Emphasis is placed on a broad range of knowledge.
 In keeping with the standards required of nationally-accredited mass communication programs for graduation, all students must take a minimum of 72 semester hours outside the field of journalism and mass communication (actual number will vary by major); a minimum of 65 of those hours must be in the liberal arts.